Newnans Lake

 Newnans Lake (or Newnan's Lake) is a lake located off State Road 20, east of Gainesville, Florida.
-Approximately 1.12 mi wide, Newnans Lake is home to many forms of wildlife, and had been designated as a protected site by Alachua County.
+Approximately 1.12 mi wide, Newnans Lake is home to wildlife and has been designated as a protected site by Alachua County.
 The lake was originally known as Lake Pithlachocco.
 It was renamed after Daniel Newnan, who led a detachment of Georgia militia that fought an inconclusive battle with Seminoles near the lake in 1812.

 Newnans Lake is located 8 km east of Gainesville.
 It averages 1.5 m deep, and has a maximum depth of 3.6 m.
 It has an area of approximately 3000 ha.
 Surface flow into the lake is primarily from the north, via Hatchett Creek, Little Hatchett Creek, and other streams.
 The lake's drainage basin has an area of 308 km2.
 The primary outlet is Prairie Creek on the south side of the lake.
 A spillway as installed in 1967 to control the water level of the lake.
 It is classified as eutrophic.
 Before the spillway was installed, the water level of the lake fluctuated seasonally.
 The margins of the lake are dominated by Cypress swamp forests.
 Forty-four archaeological sites have been identified on the shores of the lake, or at nearby ponds and marshes.
 The lake has been designated a Fish Management Area by the Florida Fish and Wildlife Conservation Commission and the Alachua County Board of County Commissioners.